chrispenny/silverstripe-dataobject-to-fixture/README.md

 ## Warnings

-This is in very, very early development stages (this is basically an ugly first draft).
+This is in very, very early development stages.
 Please be aware that:

 - Namespaces might change
 - Classes might change